|Disease group||DNA repair disorders|

 Baseline evaluation includes measurement of growth, developmental assessment, dental evaluation, dermatologic, ophthalmologic and audiologic evaluations, brain MRI, skeletal X-rays to document the presence of skeletal dysplasia, EMG to document the presence of a demyelinating neuropathy, yearly reassessment for known potential complications such as declining vision and hearing.

-Symptomatic care includes an individualized educational program, assistive devices, and assessment of safety in the home for developmental delay and gait disturbances, physical therapy to prevent contractures and maintain ambulation, feeding gastrostomy tube placement to prevent malnutrition, medication for spasticity.
+Symptomatic care comprises an individualized educational program, assistive devices, and assessment of safety in the home for developmental delay and gait disturbances, physical therapy to prevent contractures and maintain ambulation, feeding gastrostomy tube placement to prevent malnutrition, medication for spasticity.
 Hearing loss, cataracts and other ophthalmologic complications, and dental caries are treated as in the general population.
-Use of sunscreens and sunglasses and avoidance of excessive sun exposure are recommended.13
+Use of sunscreens, sunglasses and avoidance of excessive sun exposure are recommended.13